 Businessman Sanjeev Gupta — who British media call the ‘man of steel’ because of his track record of reviving steel and aluminium assets — has cemented his place as a champion of renewables in Australia following recent investments in the energy sector.
-Take a look of our interview with him ahead of his keynote presentation at the AES 2018.

 JON NORMAN, PRESIDENT & COO, HYDROSTOR INC.

 Jon Norman is President & COO of Hydrostor, who are leading the sector in Compressed Air Energy Storage (CAES), with the world’s first adiabatic CAES facility operating in Toronto, and a new CAES demonstration project at the Terramin Australia Angas Zinc Mine in South Australia.
-Hear from him ahead of his presentation at AES.

 KEVIN MORIARTY, EXECUTIVE CHAIRMAN, 1414 DEGREES

 In the lead-up to his presentation at the AES 2018, we caught up with Dr Kevin Moriarty, Executive Chairman at 1414 Degrees, to discuss the current energy storage options in the market and why he believes silicon thermal energy storage is a game-changer.

 The problems currently facing the efficiency and stability of the gird are multilayered, and grid-scale energy storage technologies are helping to deliver solutions.

 Gianpaolo Giuliani, Global Sales Director, Energy Storage for GE Energy, explores some of the biggest innovations and technological developments in energy storage that are helping to achieve grid stabilisation.

 More than 40 leading companies in the Australian and global energy storage industry will come together at the Australian Energy Storage Conference and Exhibition (AES